Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Compare life insurance companies

-These are the biggest players in the life insurance game, according to the most recent market share report from the National Association of Insurance Commissioners (NAIC).
-Together, these insurers wrote $166 billion in direct premiums in 2018.
+These are the biggest players in the life insurance market, according to the 2018 National Association of Insurance Commissioners (NAIC) market share report.
+Together, these insurers wrote $166 billion in direct premiums.

 |Rank||Company||Market share||Direct premiums written||AM Best rating||Life insurance types|